Complex Wavelet-Based Sinogram Segmentation for Metal Artifact Reduction in Cone-Beam CT: Methods

 We propose a MAR method for projection-domain metal segmentation and inpainting, that uses 3D DT-CWT to find the edges of metals in the 3D sinogram.
 Fig. \ref{fig:workflow} shows the full workflow from 3D sinogram to metal artifact reduced reconstruction.
 The method is explained in detail below.

-\subsection{Extracting the wavefront set related to metals}
+\subsubsection{Extracting the wavefront set related to metals}

 We start with the 3D sinogram $m \in \mathbb{R}^{x \times y \times z}$ as the input, and take the DT-CW transform of it, resulting in 28 detail coefficient subbands $d_\nu(j,n) \in \mathbb{C}^{28\times n}$, where $\nu=\{1,...,28\}$ is the subband index and $n=xyz$ is the number of voxels.
+In this work, only the first decomposition scale, $j=1$, is used.
+The DT-CWT was computed using MATLAB's 'dualtree3' implementation with the default first-level biorthogonal filters and a 10-tap Hilbert Q-shift filter pair.

 Metals are highly attenuating, so they correspond to large wavelet coefficient values.
 We threshold away the smallest coefficients related to noise and non-metal features, by keeping only the largest coefficient values: